scsanchez/scsanchez/README.md

-hey there! how nice to have you here!
+Hey there!
+How nice to have you here!

-i am a junior developer whose main technologies are react and python.
+I am a junior developer whose main technologies are react and python.

 <!--